 SI.
 No. Compliance Regulation Time Period Event 1 Indian Deposito- ry Receipt holding pattern & Sharehold- ing details 69(1) Within 15 days at the end of each quarter.
-The listed entity shall file with the stock exchange the Indian Depository Receipt holding pattern on a quarterly basis 2 Financial Result 70(1) within such time as per the listing requirements of the home country The listed entity shall file periodical financial results with the stock exchange 3 Annual Report 71(1) at the same time as it is disclosed to the security holder in its home country The listed entity shall submit to stock exchange an annual report 4 Corporate Governance 72(2) within such time as per the listed entity shall submit exchange a comparative an the corporate governance put that are applicable in its home.
+The listed entity shall file with the stock exchange the Indian Depository Receipt holding pattern on a quarterly basis 2 Financial Result 70(1) within such time as per the listed entity shall file processing requirements of the home country.
+The listed entity shall file processing financial results with the exchange.
+3 Annual Report 71(1) at the same time as it is disclosed to the security holder in its home country The listed entity shall submit to stock exchange an annual report 4 Corporate Governance 72(2) within such time as per the listed entity shall submit to exchange a comparative and the corporate governance protection.
 5 Record Date 78(2) At least 4 working days before the record date.
-Notice to stock exchange regarding record date.
+Notice to stock exchange regard record date.